Janicejay/simple_shell/README.md

-# SIMPLE SHELL (CREATE YOUR OWN SHELL)
+# SIMPLE SHELL

-## ABOUT
+## Description

 	`Shell` refers to a command-line interface (CLI) or program that provides a user the ability to interact with a computer's operating system and execute various commands.
-In this simple `shell` project we are going to be looking at how the interaction process works.
-However, there will be some limitations with this shell as it will not be as complex as the original.
+	The `Simple Shell` project is designed to function like a typical shell, with some limitations compared to more complex shells.
+It supports common shell commands, both in interactive and non-interactive modes.

+**Built with**: *Implemented in C language, with adherence to POSIX standards.

-## OBJECTIVES
+## Usage

+- Arguments are separated by whitespace (no quoting or backslash escaping).
+- Supports most commands found in `/bin/`.
+	- Builtin commands are limited to: `env`, `cd` and `exit`.
+- No redirection, piping, or globbing.
-- How does a shell work?
+- Handles ; as a command separator.
-- Create a custom `simple shell` that functions exactly as the original.
-- What is a `pid` and a `ppid`?
-- How to manipulate the environment of the current process
-- Difference between a function and a system call
-- How to create processes
-- Know the three prototypes of `main`
-- How the shell uses `PATH` to find programs.
-- How to execute another program with the `execve` system call
-- How to suspend the execution of a process until one of its children terminates
-- What is `EOF` / “end-of-file”?
+- Can read and execute commands from files (work in progress).

+## Concepts to Understand:
+To effectively contribute to or utilize this project, it's helpful to have knowledge of the following concepts:

+1. Basic shell scripting and commands
+2. Command-line interfaces (CLI)
+3. Process management and execution
+4. POSIX standards and system calls

-## List of allowed functions and system calls
+## List of allowed functions and system calls in the project
+> [!NOTE]
+> 'Every other required function or system call must be custom-made.'

 - `access` (man 2 access)
 - `chdir` (man 2 chdir)